-In dSph galaxies it is known that stellar motions are dominated by the dark matter gravitational potential and so we expect some visible differences for stars in these galaxies depending on the nature of dark matter.
-In addition, the formation and early evolution of galaxies and filaments will also be sensitive to the nature of DM, arising in particular from the suppressed form of the high-k power spectrum for the WDM/$\psi$DM models.
-The wave behaviour and the quantum pressure of $\psi$DM provide different virialized DM halo structures and prominent soliton cores, unlike the smooth cores of WDM.
-While for CDM and WDM cuspy profiles are expected \citep{Navarro:1996,Lovell:2014}, $\psi$DM simulations of merging DM haloes clearly show the formation of soliton structures at the de Broglie wavelength scale \citep{Schive:2014, Mocz:2017, Schwabe:2016}, and are prominent in terms of the core density, standing above the surrounding DM halo.
-This is in contrast to the early fragmentation of filaments and cuspy haloes in CDM \citep{Mocz:2017,Mocz:2019,Mocz:2020}. \cite{Mocz:2019, Mocz:2020} demonstrated that baryonic feedback does not have a significant effect in halos of $10^{9} M_{\odot}$ to $10^{10} M_{\odot}$ for redshifts $z>6$, in the sense of being unable to soften the cuspy profiles of CDM/WDM to produce cores.
-Consequently, neither CDM/WDM are able to explain the origin of the claimed cores from the dynamical studies of dSph galaxies \citep{Read:2005,Amorisco:2013}.
+In dSph galaxies it is known that stellar motions are dominated by the dark matter gravitational potential, and so we expect some visible differences for stars in these galaxies depending on the nature of dark matter.
+In addition, the formation and early evolution of galaxies and filaments is also sensitive to the nature of DM, arising in particular from the suppressed form of the high-k power spectrum for the “WDM”--$\psi$DM models.
+The wave behavior and the quantum pressure of $\psi$DM provide different virialized DM halo structures and prominent solitonic cores, unlike the CDM--WDM cuspy profiles (without inner cores) expectations\citep{Navarro:1996} (even smooth cores of “ WDM are claimed \citep{Lovell:2014, Maccio:2012,Bode:2001}), $\psi$DM simulations of merging DM halos clearly show the formation of soliton structures at the de Broglie wavelength scale \citep{Schive:2014, Mocz:2017, Schwabe:2016}, and are prominent in terms of the core density, lying above the surrounding DM halo.
+This is in contrast to the early fragmentation of filaments and cuspy halos in CDM \citep{Mocz:2017,Mocz:2019,Mocz:2020}. \cite{Mocz:2019, Mocz:2020} postulated that baryonic feedback may not have a significant effect in halos of $10^{9} M_{\odot}$ to $10^{10} M_{\odot}$ for redshifts $z>6$, in the sense of being unable to soften the cuspy profiles of CDM to produce cores.
+Consequently, CDM should not be able to explain the origin of the claimed cores from the dynamical studies of dSph galaxies \citep{Read:2005,Amorisco:2013}.